-Occupational therapists practice within these broad health care and political systems, and often must advocate for the needs of individuals, populations, and communities.
-Occupational justice is a perspective taught to students as a way to think critically about structural barriers to access to health care, health-promoting occupations and lifestyles, social determinants of health, and inclusive participation in social and civic life.

-Townsend and Wilcock (2004) stated: "An occupationally just society would be one in which each person and community could meet their own and others' survival, and physical, mental, and social development needs through occupation that recognized and encouraged individual and communal strengths" (Wilcock & Townsend, p.
+Occupational therapists practice within broad health care and political systems, and often must advocate for the needs of individuals, groups, and populations.
+Occupational justice is a perspective taught to students as a way to think critically about structural barriers to access health care, health-promoting occupations and lifestyles, social determinants of health, and inclusive participation in social and civic life.
+Townsend and Wilcock (2004) stated: "An occupationally just society would be one in which each person and community could meet their own and others' survival, and physical, mental, and social development needs through occupation that recognized and encouraged individual and communal strengths" (p.
 542).
+In other words, all people should have opportunities to participate in health-promoting occupation and healthy behaviors.
 To embrace this concept as an important element in a curricular philosophy requires a commitment on the part of faculty to incorporate not only the idea of justice into teaching-learning strategies, but to instill a value of justice into students' habits of mind in order to be advocates for those they will serve.
-We believe that students as future practitioners must not only work with clients in their practice settings, but also be advocates for policies and practices that enable health equity, full inclusion, and opportunities to reach potential, for all in society.
+We believe that students as future practitioners must not only work with clients in their practice settings, but also be advocates for policies and practices that enable health equity, full inclusion, and opportunities to reach potential for all in society.
 Faculty have to prepare students to address the long-term effects of disability and ongoing health conditions, beyond acute health needs.
-For example, persons with disabilities, veterans, and immigrants face discrimination in housing, employment, transportation; marginalization and exclusion from social and civil life; barriers to reaching occupational potential; and disparity in health care.
-These factors are important for occupational therapy students to be aware of and contribute to mitigating.
+For example, persons with disabilities, veterans, and immigrants face discrimination in housing, employment, and transportation, marginalization and exclusion from social and civil life, barriers to reaching occupational potential, and disparity in health care.
+These factors are important for occupational therapy students and practitioners to be aware of and to contribute to mitigating.

-The International Classification of Function (WHO, 2001) is a framework designed to provide, across health providers, researchers, policy-makers, and the public, a uniform terminology and a way to ensure a comprehensive understanding of the myriad influences on participation, human health, health systems, and heath care outcomes across the globe.
-This framework is taught to students as a way to organize an understanding of an individual's, community's, or population's strengths and weaknesses in relation to occupational engagement, and the supports and barriers of social and built environments and contexts and their influences on participation.
-Understanding this framework helps students to interpret health research as consumers of evidence-based research.
+The International Classification of Function (WHO, 2001) is a framework designed to provide-across health providers, researchers, policy-makers, and the public-a uniform terminology and a way to ensure a comprehensive understanding of the myriad influences on participation, human health, health systems, and heath care outcomes across the globe.
+This framework is taught to students as a way to organize an understanding of an individual's, group's, or population's strengths and weaknesses in relation to occupational engagement, and the supports and barriers of social and built environments and contexts and their influences on participation.
+Understanding this framework helps students to interpret health research as consumers of evidence-based research, and learn common terms useful for communicating with a broader audience.
 We integrate concepts from the ICF and the Occupational Therapy Practice Framework (AOTA, 2012), which defines occupational therapy's scope of practice, so that students understand how occupational therapy in the United States fits with the more globally used ICF.